📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 Calculate your actual purchase price

-For your cost price calculation, you need a clear price per kilo or per unit.
-With crowdfunding and CSA, you'll need to calculate this yourself.
+For accurate cost calculations, you need clear pricing per kilo or unit.
+With crowdfunding and CSA, you'll calculate this yourself.

 You pay €300 for 20 weeks of vegetables.
 After 10 weeks you've received: